smistad/FAST/doc/pages/Mac-OS-X-instructions.md

 cd build
 # Default cmake configuration.
 Options may be added like so:
 # cmake .. -DFAST_BUILD_TESTS=OFF -DFAST_BUILD_EXAMPLES=ON -DFAST_MODULE_TensorFlow=ON
+# If you are building for Apple Silicon ARM64 processors you should set the following flag -DCMAKE_OSX_ARCHITECTURES="arm64"
 cmake ..
 ```